 If you found your material (book, article, etc.) using one of the LRC's databases, the citation is already right at your fingertips!

-When you are at this screen, click, on the yellow square that says "Cite" on the right hand side.
-The second picture shows you the MLA citation you can find once you scroll through all the possible citation formats to "MLA."
+When you are at this screen, click, on the quotes that say "Cite" when you hover over them.
+The second picture shows you the MLA citation you can find once you scroll through all the possible citation formats.